 A B1 - B2 visitor can seek an extension of his or her stay in the U.S. The application for extension must be filed prior to the expiration of the initial stay.
 CAUTION: It is important for the visitor to maintain his or her status in the U.S. Violating one's status can result in ineligibility for adjustment of status.
 Moreover, a departure after accruing a certain amount of unlawful presence can trigger a bar to readmission to the U.S. Be sure to consult with an immigration attorney from NeJame Law about your U.S. visitor visa.

-Contact our US Immigration Lawyers if you need assistance with your B1 - B2 Visa
+Contact our Orlando Immigration Lawyers if you need assistance with your B1 - B2 Visa

-For additional information, please contact the law firm of NeJame, LaFay, Jancha, Ahmed, Barker, Joshi and Moreno, P.A. for assistance.
+For additional information, please contact NeJame Law for assistance.
 Each immigration attorney at our Law Firm has the knowledge and experience to handle your immigration case, including B1 and B2 visas.
-Contact us at (407) 245-1232.
+The immigration attorney leading our immigration division is Board Certified by The Florida Bar as an expert in Immigration and Nationality Law.
+Contact us at (407) 500-0000.
 We have an emergency service 7 days a week.
-You may also fill out our online formv or contact us by e-mail at Immigration@NeJameLaw.com.
+You may also fill out the online form provided on this page or contact us by e-mail at Immigration@NeJameLaw.com.
 We will set up an appointment to talk to you more about how we can assist you.